Shahid718/Programming-Phase-field-in-Fortran/model_B/example/README.md

 $$\frac{\partial c}{\partial t}=\nabla^2M\left(\frac{\partial f}{\partial c}-\kappa \nabla^2 c\right)$$

-The derivative of free energy function is
+The derivative of the free energy function is

 $$ \frac{\partial f}{\partial c}= -c( 20500-9.68T)+(1-c)(20500.0-9.68T) + RT[log(c)-log(1-c) ] $$

 # **Numerical method**

 Since the model is a set of partial differential equations (PDE), various numerical methods can be used for solving the equations.
-We use finite difference methods here because of its simplicity.
+We use finite difference methods here because of simplicity.

 Finite difference algorithms are simple and direct way to solve the phase field equations.
 They convert derivative to difference equation at each grid point to perform computation.

-There are various FD methods like backward difference, forward difference, centered difference and centered second difference methods.
+There are various FD methods like backward difference, forward difference, centered difference, and centered second difference methods.
 For our Laplace operator evaluation, we use five point stencils and is given by

 $$\nabla^2 c = \frac{c_{i+1,j} + c_{i-1,j} + c_{i,j+1} + c_{i,j-1} -4c_{i,j}} {dxdy}$$